Leave Laws and Policies

 This page provides an overview of federal and state leave laws that Washington local government agencies are required to comply with.
-It also includes information on other leave policies that may be adopted by individual jurisdictions but are not required by the state, such as shared leave or paid parental leave policies.
+It also includes information on other leave policies that may be adopted by individual jurisdictions but are not required by the state, such as shared leave.

 Both federal and state leave laws require local government agencies to provide family and medical leave, as well as military leave for their employees.
 To ensure your local government agency’s personnel leave policies are in compliance with federal and state requirements, see the following pages:

-- Family and Medical Leave – Provides information on the Family and Medical Leave Act (FMLA) and the Washington Family Leave Act (FLA)
+- Family and Medical Leave – General overview of the Washington Paid Family and Medical Leave Program (PFML) and the federal Family and Medical Leave Act (FMLA)

-- Military Leave – Provides information on Washington State military leave laws for public employees, the Uniformed Services Employment and Reemployment Act (USERRA), and the Washington State Military Family Leave Act (MFLA)
+- Military Leave and Reemployment Rights – Provides information on Washington State military leave laws for public employees, the Uniformed Services Employment and Reemployment Act (USERRA), and the Washington State Military Family Leave Act (MFLA)

 Washington State has other additional leave-related laws and regulations requiring local government agencies to provide their employees with: